Prince-24-T/prince/README.md

 # first-git

 This is my first respository
 <br>
-author Prince
+author Prince Tiwari